plabayo/rama/docs/book/src/faq.md

 This is not the fault of tower, but more a sign that it did not age well, or perhaps... it is actually a very different beast altogether.

+## Can I build Web Services with Rama?

+Yes...

+But this is however not the intention on itself.
+Please consult [./web_servers.md](./web_servers.md) for more information.